NortexApp/nortex-android/README.md

 # Sending.Network
-Sending.Network (SDN) is an open, secure web3 communication infrastructure that powers decentralized user interactions - enabling users to chat, trade and socialize seamlessly within and across applications.
+NortexApp is an open, secure web3 communication infrastructure that powers decentralized user interactions - enabling users to chat, trade and socialize seamlessly within and across applications.
 We provide customized and easy-to-install chatting solutions for Web3 Gaming, Wallets and general Dapp developers.

 ## Documentation